domain7/dev-wiki/wordpress.md

 #### Script Localization

 By default, the timberplate theme offers a number of localized vars.
 These can be seen in includes/assets.php.
-To access them, `D7WP.templateUrl` is equivalent to get_bloginfo('template_url')
+All localized vars are prefixed with `D7WP`.
+For example, the equivalent of `get_bloginfo('template_url')` would be `D7WP.templateUrl`.

 ## Git Flow